-- 1. The Grantee is hereby granted the privilege of boating, swimming, fishing and ice skating in the lakes of the Grantor.
-None of the foregoing activities are to be engaged in for any commercial purpose whatsoever, and all such privileges are under and subject to payment by Grantee of such fees as are set forth in the within covenants and restrictions.
-[Cross reference Declaration of Protective Covenants #21]. - Pennsylvania regulations (58 Pa.
+1. The Grantee is hereby granted the privilege of boating, swimming, fishing and ice skating in the lakes of the Grantor.
+None of the foregoing activities are to be engaged in for any commercial purpose whatsoever, and all such privileges are under and subject to payment by

+Grantee of such fees as are set forth in the within covenants and restrictions.
+[Cross reference Declaration of Protective Covenants #21].

+- Pennsylvania regulations (58 Pa.
 Code 91.4) "A person 11 years of age or younger may NOT operate a personal watercraft or a boat propelled by a motor greater than 25 hp.
-A person 12 through 15 years of age may NOT operate a personal watercraft if there are any passengers onboard 15 years of age or younger."

-3. Pennsylvania regulations 58Pa.
-Code 97.3 (b) - Unpowered boat operators are required to carry a device capable of sounding a prolonged blast 4-6 seconds that can be heard by another boat operator in time to avoid a collision.
+A person 12 through 15 years of age may NOT operate a personal watercraft if there are any passengers onboard 15 years of age or younger." - 3.
+Pennsylvania regulations 58Pa.
+Code 97.3 (b) Unpowered boat operators are required to carry a device capable of sounding a prolonged blast 4-6 seconds that can be heard by another boat operator in time to avoid a collision.
 An athletic coaches whistle is an acceptable sound producing device for unpowered boats.
-It is unlawful to use a sound producing device on the water under any circumstance except in the following situation

-Assistance is needed because of immediate or potential danger to the persons on board It is necessary to attract the attention of another boat

-- 4. PA Regulations 58 Pa.
+It is unlawful to use a sound producing device on the water under any circumstance except in the following situation - Assistance is needed because of immediate or potential danger to the persons on board It is necessary to attract the attention of another boat - 4.
+PA Regulations 58 Pa.
 Code 97.1 (h) Require "Children 12 years of age and younger shall wear an approved wearable PFD while underway on any boat 20 feet or less in length and all canoes and kayaks" and PA Regulations 58 Pa.
 Code 97.1 (h) "Beginning November 1 until midnight April 30 of the following year, a person shall wear a Coast Guard approved wearable PFD while underway or at anchor on boats less than 16 feet in length or any canoe or kayak."
 Users must ensure that all watercraft is equipped with a U.S.C.G. approved flotation device for each occupant. - 5.
-Only boats, canoes or watercraft propelled by oars, sails or paddles shall be permitted upon the waters of said lakes.
-No motorboats of any description shall be permitted on the waters of said lakes.
-[Cross reference Declaration of Protective Covenants #22].
+Only boats, canoes or watercraft propelled by oars, sails, paddles or an electric trolling motor shall be permitted upon the waters of said lakes.
+No liquid fuel motorboats of any description shall be permitted upon the waters of said lakes.
+Slow No Wake restrictions shall be applicable at all times at all lakes.